THE ULTIMATE TANZANIA SAFARI GUIDE

 You can buy a visa upon arrival, but you’ll need cash and at least two passport pictures.
 Whenever possible, get your visa ahead of time to avoid long lines and headaches.
 Tanzania issues electronic visas, but no stamp or label in your passport.

-You can now apply for your Zanzibar and Tanzania tourists visa online via the official immigration website at https://eservices.immigration.go.tz/visa/guidelines.
+You can now apply for your Zanzibar and Tanzania tourist visa online via the official immigration website at https://eservices.immigration.go.tz/.
 Fill out the online form, make payment, and submit your application online.
 The application can take ten days to process.
 You can track your application online or ask for assistance at firstname.lastname@example.org.

 Passports must be valid six months after your planned departure date from Tanzania.